Pygame: Community

 There is a regular competition, called PyWeek, to write games using Python (and usually but not necessarily, Pygame).
 The community has created many tutorials for Pygame.

+Pygame also has a community-led subreddit on Reddit, where developers post their creations and ideas, and a Discord community server, where people discuss various aspects of the platform.

 Sample code

-The following code makes an image of a raccoon("raccoon.png") bounce when hitting an edge.
+The following code makes an image of a raccoon ("raccoon.png") bounce when hitting an edge.